 Information Covid-19 regulations

-From 11 April 2022, it is no longer necessary to do a confirmation test at the GGD after a positive self-test.
+From April 2022, it is no longer necessary to do a confirmation test at the GGD after a positive self-test.
 Self-testing in case of complaints remains important.
-Because of the self-test you know whether you have corona or not.
-And you can adjust your behavior accordingly.
+Because of the self-test you know whether you have covid or not.
+And you can adjust your behaviour accordingly.

-Children who are unwell should stay home.
-We recommend that the children go back to school only when they are free of complaints.
+All children who are unwell (diarrhea, coughing, fever...) should stay home.
+We recommend that the children go back to school only when they are free of complaints or when their complaints are only mild (runny nose...).

 The children and adults no longer need to wear masks but can if they wish to.